Levothyroxine is a treatment for hypothyroidism. It is the generic version of Eltroxin, available as a tablet and oral

 In the majority of cases, the condition is caused by an overactive immune system attacking the thyroid gland and preventing it from functioning properly.
 This causes a deficit in the production of triiodothyronine and thyroxine (referred to more commonly as T3 and T4), hormones which regulate energy use in the body.

 When there is not enough of this hormone in the system, the rate at which it converts calories into energy will decrease and several faculties will be affected.
-Consequently, those with hypothyroidism will often experience symptoms such as tiredness, fatigue, weight fluctuations and possibly other symptoms such as feelings of depression, dry skin and muscle cramps.
+Consequently, those with hypothyroidism will often experience symptoms such as tiredness, fatigue, weight fluctuations and possibly other symptoms such as feelings of depression, slow heart rate, dry skin and muscle cramps.

 Hypothyroidism can lead to complications if it isn’t treated.
 Advanced cases might induce symptoms such as puffiness in the face, a slowed heart rate and sometimes anaemia and loss of hearing.
 Because the condition inhibits the body’s conversion of fats into energy, it can also lead to high cholesterol and increase the likelihood of cardiovascular problems developing such as angina.
 It can also cause a condition called goitre, where the thyroid gland becomes swollen and produces a visible lump in the throat.

 Diagnosis of thyroid hormone deficiency is undertaken via a blood test.
 Where deficiency is found Levothyroxine may be issued.
 This is a treatment which works by replacing depleted thyroxine (T4) in the body.
 This helps the metabolic system to process fat into energy normally.
 During treatment with Levothyroxine, a doctor will usually continue to monitor thyroid levels until the correct amounts are present.